typestack/class-validator/README.md

 }
 ```

-In our case, when we validated a Post object, we have such array of ValidationErrors:
+In our case, when we validated a Post object, we have such an array of `ValidationError` objects:

 ```typescript
 [{